kiddphunk/kiddphunk.github.com/_posts/2021-08-22-frank-n-deck.markdown

 <i>Black & White.
 Magic & Mystery.
 Mandalas.
 Mysticism & Occult Symbology.
 Skulls.</i>

-<h1>The details: </h1>
+<h1>The details </h1>

 Each series will be expressly limited to 53 Frankendecks, and each Frankendeck package will contain:

 <h1>1) Cards</h1>
-A curated designer frankendeck with 53 different back designs, a color gaffe card, and a custom joker card and ad card featuring a customized FND:MONO back design.
+A curated designer frankendeck with 53 different back designs, a color gaffe card, and joker and ad cards that feature the customized FND:MONO back design.

 <a href='/images/projects/frankndeck/wall.jpg'>
     <img style='width:100%' src='/images/projects/frankndeck/wall.jpg'/></a>